ArkinSolomon/xpkg-docs/docs/registry-api/status-codes.md

 Typically sent when an requestor is not allowed to perform a certain action, though they may be authorized.

+## Status Code `404`

+Sent if what was requested was not found, or if the requested resource is otherwise inaccessible.

 ## Status Code `409`

 See the page on [rate limits](/registry-api/rate-limits.md) for information about this status code.